-David Hisaya Asari's design experience ranges from information graphics, exhibition design, environmental design, and wayfinding systems to identity, branding, corporate communications, editorial design, annual reports, books, catalogs, and packaging.
+David Hisaya Asari is assistant chair of Graphic Design.
+In his studio work, his experience ranges from information graphics, exhibition design, environmental design, and wayfinding systems to identity, branding, corporate communications, editorial design, annual reports, books, catalogs, and packaging.

-David is on the Board of AIGA San Francisco.
-In his role as a Director, he serves as Vice President, and Diversity Intiative Chair.
-In 2012, he will start his two year term as President of AIGA SF, the second largest national chapter of AIGA, the professional association for design.
-He is a past board member of the San Francisco Art Directors Club; and is currently on the Advisory Board for Acumen, the graduate journal of the Design & Industry Department of San Francisco State University.
+He is also past board member of the San Francisco Art Directors Club/Creative Alliance, and is currently on the advisory board for Acumen, the graduate journal of the Design & Industry Department of San Francisco State University.

 He also served on the site committee for the 2014 Association for Asian American Studies Conference.

 As associate professor, he teaches in Graphic Design, the First Year Program, and Special Programs.
 In the Graphic Design Program, he coordinates L3R, the program's junior-level review and exhibition, and has been a program advisor.

 A member of the First Year faculty, he has served as core coordinator (2D), and a First Year Program advisor for new incoming students.

 Asari serves on the President's Diversity Steering Group (PDSG), and has served on the Hearing Board for Judicial Affairs.
 He has represented CCA at its partner institution, the International Foundation Course (IFC) at the Central Academy of Fine Arts (CAFA) in Beijing.